 Stout footwear and practical clothing should be worn taking into account the terrain and the weather!
 Walks Leaders are all volunteers from the Associations membership.
 If you would like to lead a walk then please contact Dave at firstname.lastname@example.org .
 Please try and share transport for a walk as parking may be at a premium.

-As part of your membership you will receive the Association's regular magazine 'Footnotes' - this has writeups from walks short and long, news about the way, photographs and articles by members.
+In the past, we have produced a newsletter and articles from and for members, detailing the Association's activities.
+'Footnotes' has writeups from walks short and long, news about the way, photographs and articles by members.

 Below are just some of the articles published in the last few years.